thedynamiclinker/sudocode/lib/bbl1.o.md

 1: Yes I can see that from the giant picture you just catted into the middle of the conversation.

 0: He's a professional nerd who studies the old books for a living.
 Not from a particularly religious point of view, but not anti-religious either.
 1st and 4most, he's just a nerd.
 He loves books.
-He's always talking about Dostoyevsky and making bad jokes and berating his colleagues for not understanding shit, fantastic guy.
+He's always talking about Dostoyevsky and making {b,d}ad jokes and berating his colleagues for not understanding shit, fantastic guy.

 1: Sounds like it.